 Flying RC planes inverted

 Flying RC planes inverted is probably one of the first things that popped up in your mind when you thought ‘aerobatics’.
-It is definitely an amazing and classy move!
+It is definitely an amazing and classy move to master in your journey to learning how to fly RC planes!

 Note that when you fly inverted, the Elevator and rudder controls are inverted too, so this move might take some time getting used to.